KeironO/docs/docs/network/routers/fritzbox7530.md

 # FRITZ!Box 7530

+Temporarily using this router as the cats decided to eat the ASDL modem I had when they were kittens.
+I don't intend on using this for too long, but here's some hints.

+## The WiFi is weak

+My current accomodation was built in 2018 and is both quite small and has thin non-brick walls.
+However in spite of this, it was impossible to get WiFi access upstairs in the bedroom.

+To resolve the WiFi issues, I disabled the WiFi on the box and bought a Ubiquiti Networks UAP-AC-LITE.
+I don't think there's a magic fix for this.

 ## How to flush the DNS

 I recently got into a bit of a shit situation with my DNS/DHCP setup, and had to reset DNS.
 After much trial and tribulation, I found out that the router was the issue.